justunsix/olympic-app/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/justintungonline/olympic-app)

-See below or `.gitpod.yml` for build and run instructions for application.

 ## Background

-Building a flippable trading card app featuring all the 2021 Tokyo Summer Olympics sporting events following [Microsoft Build session](https://mybuild.microsoft.com/sessions/e6809457-5189-4442-99d7-a7ea45649c19?source=schedule) with [Jen Looper](https://www.jenlooper.com/).
-Remix [Olympics sports](https://olympics.com/en/sports/summer-olympics) on a page.
+Building a flippable trading card app featuring all the 2021 Tokyo Summer Olympics sporting events following the [Microsoft Build session](https://mybuild.microsoft.com/sessions/e6809457-5189-4442-99d7-a7ea45649c19?source=schedule) with [Jen Looper](https://www.jenlooper.com/) to show [Olympics sports](https://olympics.com/en/sports/summer-olympics) on a page that is mobile friendly with a responsive design.

-- Mobile friendly, responsive design

-## Student Learning Background
+## Student Learning

-See Student Branch of the Olympic App, which we built together at Microsoft Build.
+See [student Branch of the Olympic App](https://github.com/jlooper/olympic-app/tree/student), which we built together at Microsoft Build.
 Welcome, students and learners of all type.

-To get started, fork this version of the app and open it in [Visual Studio Code](https://code.visualstudio.com/).
+To get started, fork that student version of the app and open it in [Visual Studio Code](https://code.visualstudio.com/).
 Look for the medal emoji to follow the steps and build this app.
 The complete app is built on the 'main' branch.

-To launch the app, type: `npm i` to install dependencies.
-Then, type `npm run dev` to run the app locally (usually on localhost:3000).
-Since the app only uses Vite and no other framework, your dependency install is lightweight.

 ## About the Application